List of News and Information about north america on 4WheelsNews.com

 Fiat will commence sales of the 500X in Europe in the first quarter of 2015, and in the United States the following quarter.
 Fiat Chrysler plans to offer the 500X in 100 global markets, relying on a strong US performance.Read the entire article Fiat expects 500X SUV to sell better than 500 in North America

-Edwin Fenech is the new President and CEO of Ferrari North America, company’s largest market in the world.
+Edwin Fenech is the new President and Chief Executive of Ferrari North America, making him in charge of the company’s largest market in the world.
 According to Ferrari, Fenech will oversee the strategic vision and new business development throughout this region which includes the United States, Canada as well as all of Central and South America.

 Fenech arrived just in time for Ferrari’s 60th Anniversary in the United States, an event celebrated with the launch of F60America, a special model based on the F12berlinetta built in a limited edition of just 10 units.